Teaching Nonfiction Writing at Yale

 Khingan Nature Reserve, reporting on wildlife

-The Russian field scientists at Khingan Nature Reserve where this photo was taken, in Siberia just north of the Amur River (the border with China), are breeding these cranes for release into the wild.
+The Russian field scientists at Khingan Nature Reserve where the photo at right was taken, in Siberia just north of the Amur River (the border with China), are breeding these cranes for release into the wild.
 The crow tugging on my notebook at right is not endangered as a